youungjulie/EE660_Midterm/midterm_answer.md

 ## (f) [By hand and computer]
-We are now going to use the test set to compare the final 4 models.
-This is not the standard use of a test set, but we can do it if we take into account the generalization-error bounds.

 ### (i)
 Compute the test_MSE of each of the 4 models you evaluated in (e) above.